 The notes are offered to meet investor demand for products that reflect the risk-return profile and market exposure provided by the notes.
-See "Hypothetical Examples" in this pricing supplement for a description of the risk-return profile and market exposure payable under the notes.
+See "Selected Purchase Considerations" and "Hypothetical Examples of Calculation of the Interest Rate on the Notes for an Interest Period (other than the Initial Interest Periods)" in this pricing supplement for a description of the risk-return profile and market exposure payable under the notes.